FDA issues Foreign Supplier Verification Program alert

-- Category: Food Defence, Food integrity, Food Safety, RQA Group
+- Category: Food Defence, Food integrity, Food Safety, Latest News, RQA Group

 The Foreign Supplier Verification Program (FSVP) is a significant provision of the United States’ Food Safety Modernization Act (FSMA).
 It requires importers to verify that their foreign suppliers of food for human and animal consumption meet applicable FDA safety standards.
 Under FDA’s FSVP Rule food importers (or their Agents) must have in place an adequate FSVP Plan that ensures their foreign food suppliers are meeting the same food safety standards FDA requires of domestic food manufacturers.